COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Data

-There were 13 (62\%) subjects who asserted that they are South African residents representing the African continent, as shown in Figure \ref{fig:sarcos-dataset}.
-There were no subject from Africa in the Coswara dataset.
-Thus, together, the Coswara and Sarcos dataset include subjects from all six continents.
+Among the 44 participants, 33 (75\%) subjects asserted that they are South African residents and therefore represent the African continent, as shown in Figure \ref{fig:sarcos-dataset}.
+As there were no subjects from Africa in the Coswara dataset, together the Coswara and Sarcos dataset include subjects from all six continents.